nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## **4. Commands and features**
 This section contains information about all existing commands and features that we have implemented.
-Being well-versed in this section will enable you to use CakeCollate to its fullest potential.
+Being well-versed with these commands and features will enable you to use CakeCollate to its fullest potential.
 This section is categorised into 3 parts: [orders](#41-orders), [order items](#42-order-items) and [others](#43-others).

 ### **4.1 Orders**